ibm-cloud-docs/RegistryImages/ibmliberty/index-ibmliberty.md

    ```
    {: pre}

 3. To review the Java heap usage, you must access the **RSS** memory stat, see [Kubernetes: Get a shell to a running container](https://kubernetes.io/docs/tasks/debug-application-cluster/get-shell-running-container/){: external}.
 The Java heap usage is displayed in KB.
-If your heap usage is under 2097152 KB (2 GB) across all instances, then you do not have to purchase a {{site.data.keyword.appserver_short}} license.
+If your heap usage is under 2097152 KB (2 GB) across all instances, then you don't have to buy a {{site.data.keyword.appserver_short}} license.

 4. Adjust the maximum heap usage for your {{site.data.keyword.appserver_short}} instance.
 For more information, see [Setting generic JVM arguments in the {{site.data.keyword.appserver_short}} 8.5 Liberty profile](https://www-01.ibm.com/support/docview.wss?uid=swg21596474){: external}.